michiganaerospace/mathtools/README.md

 it stands, our smooth curve is sampled only at the values of ```x``` corresponding to the original data.
 If we wish to sample our smooth curve on a different set of data points, we can use the ```Fit``` object's ```resample``` method.
-For example, suppose we wish to sample on a different number of points, on a different domain.
+For example, suppose we wish to sample on a larger number of points, and on a different domain.

 ```python
 t_new = np.linspace(-np.pi, 6*np.pi, 500)